 This from-scratch tomato soup is made with fresh tomatoes as well as good-quality canned tomatoes, which are always available at the grocery store.
-Add a roasted red pepper to boost vitamin C even further.
-Serve with grilled cheese sandwiches, of course.
+Adding red pepper boosts vitamin C even further.
+Serve with grilled cheese, naturally.

 2 lb.
 Roma (plum) tomatoes, halved lengthwise